probonopd/ESP8266HueEmulator/README.md

 ## Usage

-* I used [Arduino-1.6.11.hourly201608161225.esp497d19d-x86_64.AppImage](https://bintray.com/probono/AppImages/Arduino#files) which comes with both the Arduino IDE and esp8266/Arduino ready-to-use
-* Use recent version of [esp8266/Arduino](https://github.com/esp8266/Arduino)
+* I used [Arduino-1.6.11.hourly201608161225.esp497d19d-x86_64.AppImage](https://bintray.com/probono/AppImages/Arduino#files) which conveniently comes with both the Arduino IDE and esp8266/Arduino ready-to-use; otherwise use a recent version of the Arduino IDE and [esp8266/Arduino](https://github.com/esp8266/Arduino)
 * In the Arduino IDE, Open the Library Manager and search for "NeoPixelBus by Makuna" and install
 * Download https://github.com/interactive-matter/aJson/archive/master.zip and install the library via the Arduino IDE
+* Important: Change `#define PRINT_BUFFER_LEN 256` to `#define PRINT_BUFFER_LEN 4096` in `aJson/aJSON.h`
 * Edit the sketch to contain your WLAN credentials
 * Load the sketch onto your ESP-01 or other ESP8266 device
 * Optionally connect the DATA line of your WS2812b NeoPixels to pin GPIO2 (you do not really need this in order to test communication between the sketch and Hue client apps)